 Yes, dogs can spread ear mites through contact with other animals.
 They often contract mites from their mother before they’re three months of age, and they can also get them from other dogs and cats in their area.
 To prevent your dog from becoming infected, you should keep him away from any animals that might be carrying the parasites.

 When your dog contracts ear mites, he often has no symptoms but can still spread them to other animals and humans.
-The parasites are transmitted through contact with the pup’s ear or fur, so make sure you disinfect any items that he might have touched.
-Please keep your dog away from any other pets in your home, and take him to his veterinarian regularly for treatment.
+The parasites are transmitted through contact with the pup’s ear or fur, so ensure you disinfect any items he might have touched.
+Please keep your dog away from other pets in your home, and take him to his veterinarian regularly for treatment.

 Ear mites are a common health problem in dogs that can be pretty alarming.
-This article has provided information on the symptoms of ear mites, how they’re transmitted and treated, as well as prevention tips to keep your pup safe from these pesky parasites.
+This article has provided information on the symptoms of ear mites, how they’re transmitted and treated, and prevention tips to keep your pup safe from these pesky parasites.
 If you notice any of the following signs in your canine friend, take him to his veterinarian for diagnosis ASAP!